skelk2001/kernelizing-agreement-forests/README.txt

 These are the files accompanying the paper, "Reflections on kernelizing and computing unrooted agreement forests" by Rim van Wersch, Steven Kelk, Simone Linz, and Georgios Stamoulis.
+(Update 20th August 2021: following the request of a reviewer we have added an .ods version of our main experimental spreadsheet, supplementing the .xls version in the main .zip file).

 * The two spreadsheets contain the raw, unprocessed experimental results for the two datasets considered in the article.